ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Every time a document in a cluster-wide session is modified, RavenDB automatically creates or uses an associated compare-exchange item called [Atomic Guard](../../../client-api/operations/compare-exchange/atomic-guards).
   * Whenever one session changes and saves a document, the Atomic Guard version changes.
-    If other sessions loaded the document before the version changed, they will not be able to modify it.
+    If other sessions load the document before the version changed, they will not be able to modify it.
   * A `ConcurrencyException` will be thrown if the Atomic Guard version was modified by another session.
 * **If a ConcurrencyException is thrown**:
   To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity), if even one session transaction fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
-  Be sure that your business logic is written so that **if a concurrency exception is thrown**, your code will re-execute the entire session.
+  Be sure that your business logic is written so that if a concurrency exception is thrown, your code will re-execute the entire session.

 {INFO: }